zfrohardt/phase-3-ruby-oo-principles-school-domain/README.md

 # Domain Model for a School

-## Objectives
+## Learning Goals

-1. Define the concept of a domain model.
+- Define the concept of a domain model
-2. Create your own domain model.
+- Create your own domain model
-3. Write instance methods that manipulate nested data structures.
+- Write instance methods that manipulate nested data structures

 ## What is a Domain Model?